• Skip to primary navigation

 Other Breeds you might want to consider:

-• Buff Orpington – A great bird used to create a few of the most popular heritage birds we love today.
-Very popular in New England in the early 20th Century a good choice for a backyard flock.
+- Buff Orpington—This great bird was used to create a few of the most popular heritage birds we love today.
+It was very popular in New England in the early 20th Century and is a good choice for a backyard flock.

 They are a docile breed and it has a slow growth rate but with the right free-range setup, can still be a great meat breed.
 The hens lay large brown eggs that will make any small farmer smile.
 The White Jersey Giant comes from the sports of the original Black Giants.